 5) Give it your full attention.. .
 To be fully here and now, fully alive Beginners must understand that meditation is an ACTIVE process.
 The art of returning your focused attention to a single point takes ongoing practice, so you need to be fully engaged, giving all your attention!
 This is best done with body and mind in a relaxed state.
 Let go of anxiety and stress.

 7) Commit for the long haul.
-Meditation and mindfulness is a life-long practice, and you will benefit most by NOT examining the results of your daily practice, whether it’s good or bad, etc; Just practice every day, then let it go and start fresh and new again, practice this way and joy comes naturally.
+Meditation and mindfulness is a life-long practice, and you will benefit most by NOT examining the results of your daily practice, whether it’s good or bad, etc; Just practice every day, start fresh and new again, practice this way and joy comes naturally.

 8) Generate moments of awareness during the day.
 Finding your breath and “being present” while not in formal sitting practice is a wonderful way to evolve your practice, and has deep lasting benefits. eg: waiting in a bank line.
 At a red traffic light in the car.
 Etc.